Sikandar Sultan Raja

-Sikandar Sultan Raja is a retired Pakistani civil servant who is the current Chief Election Commissioner of Pakistan since January 2020 till date.
+Sikandar Sultan Raja is a retired Pakistani civil servant who is the current Chief Election Commissioner of Pakistan since January 2020.
 He is the son-in-law of the former Principal Secretary to the Prime Minister of Pakistan and Chief Secretary Sindh Saeed Mehdi.
-As a civil servant, Raja belonged to the Pakistan Administrative Service.
+As a civil servant, Raja belonged to the Pakistan Administrative Service and is batchmates with Rizwan Ahmed, Fawad Hasan Fawad, Jawad Rafique Malik and Hussain Asghar.

 Raja retired from civil service in BPS-22 grade in 2019, having worked in senior bureaucratic positions such as the Railways Secretary, Petroleum Secretary, SAFRON Secretary, Federal Secretary Aviation and Chief Secretary of both Azad Kashmir and Gilgit-Baltistan.

 Raja was appointed as the chief election commissioner by President Arif Alvi in January 2020.
-His tenure as chief election commissioner ended in 8 January 2025, however he has continued to server the position as a caretaker, until the appointment of his successor.
+His tenure as chief election commissioner ended on 8 January 2025, however he has continued to serve the position as a caretaker, until the appointment of his successor.

 Family

-Raja is also related to Amir Ali Ahmad, Chief Commissioner Islamabad, Zohaib Ranjha former SP Investigation (Lahore), Muhammad Ali former DC Faisalabad, SSP Sarfraz Virk former DPO Jhang and SP Bilal Zafar former DPO Chiniot.
+Raja is also related to Amir Ali Ahmad, Chief Commissioner Islamabad, Zohaib Ranjha; former SP Investigation (Lahore), Muhammad Ali; former DC Faisalabad, SSP Sarfraz Virk; former DPO Jhang; and SP Bilal Zafar, former DPO Chiniot.
 Raja is the son-in-law of Saeed Mehdi; a former top bureaucrat who served as Principal Secretary to PM Nawaz Sharif.

 Raja's wife, Rabab Sikandar, is a serving Customs official who was promoted to the post of Chief Collector Customs in 2022.